Best Under Desk Treadmill for Heavy Person

 Highlights:

-• Console with a large LCD display and sophisticated tracking features
+• Console with a big LCD screen and advanced tracking options

 3. Rebel Treadmill 1000 (Weight Capacity: 300 lbs)

-Many users who weigh close to 300 pounds claim that its reinforced frame and shock-absorbing belt system allow it to provide excellent durability and stability.
-This is although its weight limit is slightly lower than that of other models.
+Many people who weigh close to 300 pounds say that its strengthened frame and shock-absorbing belt system make it very stable and long-lasting.
+This is even though its weight restriction is a little lower than that of other versions.

 Pros for Heavy Users: